ocaml-explore/explore/content/platform/merlin/index.md

 date: 2020-08-05 11:49:15
 description: Brining IDE features to editors like Vim and Emacs
 repo: https://github.com/ocaml/merlin
-license: MIT
+license:
+  MIT: []
+lifecycle:
+  ACTIVE: []
 ---

 ## Overview

 [Merlin](https://github.com/ocaml/merlin) is a tool for providing IDE features for OCaml with support for Vim and Emacs.
-If you want to set up either of these editors for a modern OCaml editting experience be sure to check out the related workflows section.
+If you want to set up either of these editors for a modern OCaml editing experience be sure to check out the related workflows section.

-## Key Concepts

 ### Installation